 - Add the gelatine sheets and whisk until dissolved.

 - Stop the fire, add the cream cheese and the cream and whisk one last time.

 - Add the mix to a 1/2 litre syphon.

-- Let it cool about 20 minutes, then close it up, add the gas, a small shake and leave in the fridge for a good 5 to 6 hours minimum.
+- Let it cool for about 20 minutes, then close it up, add the gas and a slight shake and leave in the fridge for 5 to 6 hours minimum.

 - Serve the mousse in small glasses with a topping of pomegranate grains and pistachios.